What is the Community College Guarantee?

 • Graduate from a Michigan high school or obtain a recognized high school equivalent in 2023 or later

-• Be a Michigan resident since July 1st of the previous calendar year (also applies to parents of dependent student
+• Have resided in Michigan since July 1st of the previous calendar year.
+(Parental residency status is considered for the parents of dependent students.)

 • Enroll full time (12+ credit hours per semester) in an eligible program of study within 15 months of high school graduation/equivalency completion